FinTech

 India has the world’s largest population, a sizeable percentage of whom have limited, or no access to banking services.
 Governmental reforms, demographic changes and technological uptake have driven digital adoption across sectors.

 In early November last year, the ₹500 ($7.5) and ₹1000 ($15) currency notes were declared defunct.
-This demonetization of Indian currency rapidly increased the uptake of Fintech and digital banking in a previously heavily cash reliant economy.
+This demonetisation of Indian currency rapidly increased the uptake of Fintech and digital banking in a previously heavily cash reliant economy.